Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Learning the Topology

-where $\Pi_{:,k}$ corresponds to the $k$-th column of $\Pi$.
+\looseness=-1 where $\Pi_{:,k}$ is the $k$-th column of $\Pi$.
 The next iterate $\widehat{W}^{(l+1)}$ is then obtained as a convex combination of $P^{(l+1)}$ and $\widehat{W}^{(l)}$, and is thus guaranteed to be in $\calS$.
 The optimal combining weight is computed by line-search, which has a closed-form solution since $g$ is quadratic (see Appendix~\ref{sec:line-search}).

-Crucially, Algorithm~\ref{alg:FW-W} allows to control the sparsity of the final solution: since a permutation matrix contains exactly one non-zero entry in each row and each column, at most one new incoming and one new outgoing edge per node are added.
-As we start from the identity matrix (i.e., only self-edges), this guarantees that at the end of the $l$-th iteration, each node will have at most $l$ in-neighbors and at most $l$ out-neighbors.
-The per-iteration communication complexity of the learned topology can thus be directly controlled by the number of iterations of our Franck-Wolfe algorithm, inducing a trade-off with the quality of the solution.
-This trade-off is quantified by the following theorem, which is derived from standard convergence results for Frank-Wolfe \cite{jaggi2013revisiting} combined with a tight bound on the smoothness of $g$ in an appropriate norm (see Appendix~\ref{app:other-proofs}).

-\begin{theorem} \emph{(Bound on the objective)} Consider the statistical setup presented in Section~\ref{sec:framework_label_skew} and let $\{\widehat{W}^{(l)}\}^L_{l = 1}$ be the sequence of mixing matrices generated by Algorithm~\ref{alg:FW-W}.
+\looseness=-1 Crucially, Algorithm~\ref{alg:FW-W} allows to control the sparsity of the final solution: since a permutation matrix contains exactly one non-zero entry in each row and each column, at most one new incoming and one new outgoing edge per node are added.
+As we start from the identity matrix (i.e., only self-edges), this guarantees that at the end of the $l$-th iteration, each node will have at most $l$ in-neighbors and $l$ out-neighbors.
+The per-iteration communication complexity of D-SGD induced by the learned topology can thus be directly controlled by the number of iterations of our algorithm.
+The trade-off with the quality of the solution is quantified by the following theorem, which is derived from standard results for FW \citep{jaggi2013revisiting} combined with a tight bound on the smoothness of $g$ in appropriate norm (see Appendix~\ref{app:other-proofs}). \begin{theorem} Consider the statistical setup presented in Section~\ref{sec:framework_label_skew} and let $\{\widehat{W}^{(l)}\}^L_{l = 1}$ be the sequence of mixing matrices generated by Algorithm~\ref{alg:FW-W}.
 Then, at any iteration $l=1,\ldots,L$, we have:

 where $\left\|\cdot\right\|^\star_{2}$ stands for the nuclear norm, i.e., the sum of singular values.
 Furthermore, we have $d^{\text{in}}_{\text{max}}(\widehat{W}^{(l)})\leq l$ and $d^{\text{out}}_{\text{max}}(\widehat{W}^{(l)})\leq l$, resulting in a per-iteration complexity bounded by $l$. \end{theorem}